d13751200344/kore_software_etl_task/README.md

 I tried to use 'Execute SQL Task' to separate the Null row from the rest of the rows using Script Component and Conditional Split, and it failed just like before.
 (I created "stg.Users_rawData" table to process the data.)

 steps: get raw data ->
-store in stg.Users_rawData table ->
-Exeute SQL Task to set IsNullFlag value based on the values of each data row -> tried to use "Conditional Split" to separate Null data rows from the others, but failed.
+successfully store the data in stg.Users_rawData table (33 rows) -> Exeute SQL Task to set IsNullFlag value based on the values of each data row -> tried to use "Conditional Split" to separate Null data rows from the others, but failed.
 ** 33 rows has been processed in stg.Users_Problem1 table**